 The emergence of the coronavirus (COVID-19) disease has caused significant volatility and uncertainty within the global economy and financial markets.
 The company and its subsidiaries have been impacted where investee performance have been adversely affected.
-Management have been working closely with such investees and continue to monitor their performance.
-For the year ended 31 December 2020, fair value losses of £203m has been recognised against these investments.
+The company continues to monitor the situation as it unfolds in collaboration with key stakeholder groups.